 8 benefits of service at a Toyota dealership:

-Booking a service or inspection appointment every 5,000 miles is ideal to make sure your lease is in tip-top shape.
-With that in mind, here are some reasons to consider service at your local Toyota dealer:
+With your investment in mind, here are some reasons to consider service at your local Toyota dealer:

 New vehicles come with ToyotaCare